 During French President Jacques Chirac's official visit to Chisinau, Republic of Moldova, in 1998, Moldova's President selected one of Severin's works to be presented as a gift to President Chirac.

-Ion Severin, won the first prize of 'Best Artist Oxford International Art Fair 2017', and was chosen as a winner for his 'Regeneration' graphic artworks.
+Ion Severin won the first prize of 'Best Artist Oxford International Art Fair 2017' for his 'Regeneration' graphic artworks.
 The Awards were judged by Richard Knight (former Christie's Chairman), Bill Heine (BBC Presenter), and Esther Lafferty (Artweeks Director).